Documentation > Greenhouse effect > Acting collectively > Can't we put the carbon dioxide in a big hole and just forget it ?

 in coal seams that are not considered suitable for production (the CO2 would adsorb in the place of methane),

 and more generally any airtight geological reservoir, because the idea of the game is obviously that this CO2 does not wander around after having been put in it!

 The obvious benefit is of course that we would perturbate less the climate with a constant fossil fuel use.
 There is in particular a fossil fuel for which this sequestration might prove very interesting, it's coal, that represents 2/3 of the proven reserves of fossil fuels on earth (graph below).

 Above: breakdown by geographical region of the fossil fuel reserves, in Billions of tonnes of oil equivalent (Btoe in short ; see previous frame for the definition of a toe).
-From BP statistical review, june 2007 (values at end 2005).
-Below, breakdown by nature of the world reserves for the various fossil fuels (numbers represent the world total of reserves for each source, in Btoe).
+From BP statistical review, june 2013 (values at end 2012).
+Below, breakdown by nature of the world reserves for the various fossil fuels.

 A look at these graphs allows to note the following: